uktrade/ci-image-builder/README.md

 pip install -r ../ci-image-builder/requirements.txt
 ```

 Temporarily edit your codebase's `.copilot/config.yml` so that `repository` has a public URL. e.g. change `this/application` to `public.ecr.aws/this/application`.
+If you don't do this, it just exits with no explanation after outputting "Docker is running, continuing with build...".

 Build the image: